 Children’s Literature.
 Children are receptive and curious.
 I love that about them.
 I enjoy looking at things through their eyes.

 Please list the course or courses you’ve taken with us.

 How has taking our courses helped your writing and/or career?

 Firstly, I did not think I had any writing talent.
 I had always loved writing but never thought of it as anything more than a hobby.
 ICL helped me discover that, yes, I can write and get published.

 Yes.
-"Growing a Beautiful Garden" was an assignment and will probably be published in the spring of 2020.
+“Growing a Beautiful Garden” was an assignment and was published in the spring of 2020.